 Please note that our course material on the learning management system may contain confronting and sensitive information that is marked with disclaimers and trigger warnings.
 We encourage you to seek assistance from your guardian or trainer if you need support to undertake such learning or assessment activity.

-5.8 Support through the workplace
+Support for progression through your course

 To enhance your learning experience and support your success, we will connect with your workplace about your studies.
 This approach is designed to ensure you receive the encouragement and assistance you need from both us and your workplace, helping you stay motivated and achieve your learning goals.